 In late November, a happy coincidence saw me bound for the Kingdom of Fife and I couldn’t resist stopping by the Abbey for a look around.
 The distillery and visitor centre have been finished to a very high standard and the still-room in particular, complete with floor to ceiling windows overlooking the ruined abbey, is a site to behold.
 It is here, standing by a trio of gleaming copper stills and gazing upon the crumbling walls of the abbey that the weight of history begins to sink in.
 Here, in 2017, distilling will return to Lindores, some 522 years after John Cor and his brethren operated their own still.
 One can’t help but wonder what those monks would say now, were they to catch site of this new, modern distillery.

 At the time of my visit, the Lindores stills lay silent but I was informed by my passionate guide John that their license was en route and testing of the new equipment would begin upon its arrival.

 So, while a Lindores Abbey single malt remains a long way off, a visit to the distillery is an enriching enough experience to warrant the journey.
-Go, and admire the gleaming new distillery.
-Walk amongst the stones of the Abbey and walk in the footsteps of Scotland’s earliest distillers.
-Nowhere in Scotland, perhaps the world, will you get a better sense of history and the place whisky holds within it.
+Go and admire the gleaming new distillery.
+Wander amongst the stones of the Abbey and walk in the footsteps of Scotland’s earliest distillers.
+Nowhere in this country, perhaps the world, will you get a better sense of history and the place whisky holds within it.
 After all, it’s like the man said, ‘For the whisky lover, it is a pilgrimage‘.